coconutbeaches/coco-passport-proxy/coco-instructions-final.md

 If /resolve fails → STOP with message
-If batch or single processing fails → show step, HTTP, raw → STOP Never output empty header or status if no rows inserted
+If batch or single processing fails → show step, HTTP, raw → STOP Never output empty header or status if no rows inserted If critical passport data unclear → ASK USER for specific fields (don't give up entirely):
+  • Example: "I can read most of the passport, but what is Paul Smith's date of birth?"
+  • Example: "The passport number is unclear.
+What is Maria Gonzalez's passport number?"
+  • Continue processing after user provides the missing information

 DO-NOTS
 Do not upload photos when SKIP_UPLOADS=1